glennreyes/graphpack/README.md

 export default typeDefs;
 ```

-Note that you need install `graphql-tag` in this case.
+Note that in this case you will need to install `graphql-tag`.

 > Graphpack can resolve both `.js` and `.graphql` files.
 This means you can use any of these folder/file structures:
 >